r2bapps/BaseProject/README.md

 **Base Dialog Fragment**:
-* A dialog that can show a title, up to three buttons, a traditional single choice list, a list of selectable items (single with radio or multiple choice with checkbox), or a custom layout
+* A dialog that can show a title, up to three buttons, a traditional single choice list, a list of selectable items (single with radio or multiple choice with checkbox), or a custom layout.

 **Base AbsList Fragment**:
 * Parametrized with templates and capable to show list or grid views.

 **Base AbsList Adapter**:
 * Adapter to the AbsList.